Bryan Fry | Editor-in-Chief and Poetry Editor

 Donna L. Potts is a professor at Washington State University and chair of the Creative Writing Committee.
 She has written and edited several books about poetry, including Howard Nemerov and Objective Idealism, Contemporary Irish Poetry and the Pastoral Tradition, and This Landscape’s Fierce Embrace: The Poetry of Francis Harvey.
 Her book of poetry, Waking Dreams, was published in 2012 by Salmon Poetry.
 She received a Fulbright Senior Lecturing Award to the National University of Ireland in Galway 1997-98, and returned there as a research fellow 2004-05 and 2011-12.

 Johanna Heloise Abtahi | Copy Editor

 Johanna Heloise Abtahi serves as Managing Editor for ESQ: A Journal of Nineteenth-Century American Literature and Culture and teaches scholarly editing and publishing at Washington State University.
-She also freelances and works as a technical editor for the National Institute of Advanced Transportation Technology.
 She has worked in editing and publishing since earning her MA in English from University of Idaho in 2013.

 H.K.
 Hummel | Advisory Editor

 H.K.
 Hummel is one of the founding editors of Blood Orange Review.
 She teaches creative writing at the University of Arkansas at Little Rock and directs the Little Rock Writing Project.
 She holds an MFA from the University of Southern Maine Stonecoast MFA program, an MA from Eastern Washington University, and a BA from the University of California, Davis.
 Her poetry has appeared in Flyway: Journal of Writing and Environment, Poemeleon, and Antigonish